Metro Bank axing fifth of workers and reviewing seven-day opening

 The troubled high street lender said it is set to axe 20% of its 4,266-strong workforce as part of aims to ramp up cost savings to £50 million a year.

-It said it is in talks with the City regulator, the Financial Conduct Authority, about the impact on customers of the changes planned to its branch opening days and extended store hours.
+It said it is in talks with the City regulator, the Financial Conduct Authority, about cutting back its branch opening days and extended store hours and the impact this could have on customers.

+Metro Bank is currently open from 8.30am until 5pm Monday to Saturday and 11am to 5pm on Sunday.

+It did not give further details of planned changes to its opening days and hours.

 The cost-cutting comes after Metro Bank shareholders on Monday approved a funding package worth £925 million to secure its future on Britain’s high streets.